Veterinary Specialties: 24 Types from A-Z

 19. Radiology

 Radiologists utilize advanced imaging techniques for diagnosis.
-From X-rays to MRIs, they play a crucial role in identifying internal issues without invasive procedures.
+From X-rays to Magnetic Resonance Imaging (MRIs), they play a crucial role in identifying internal issues without invasive procedures.

 20. Sports Medicine and Rehabilitation